MahmoudAlyosify/AudioShield/README.md

 * Cloud deployment and REST API
 * Integration with messaging and social platforms
 * Semantic verification using speech-to-text and NLP
+* Enhance the model Architecture
+* Integrate the project in many areas such as helth care , Banks

 ---